BigDataGrapes-EU/ontology/vocabulary/README.md

 # Vocabulary generation form google sheets

+This folder contains the tools to generate the BDG vocabulary from shared google sheets.

 ## Prerequisites

 * [Tarql](http://tarql.github.io/) - converts tabular data to *RDF* following a pattern expresssed as *SPARQL* - it must be installed so that it's binary is added to the path
+* [Riot](https://jena.apache.org/documentation/io/#command-line-tools) - script form apache jena for validation and RDF converisons.
 * *curl* - to fetch csv data over http
 * *sed*  - for basic string manipulation